Randommood/Speaking/README.md

 ## About Me
-Ines Sombra is an Engineer at @Fastly, where she spends her time helping the Web go faster.
+Ines Sombra is a Distributed Systems Engineer at @Fastly, where she spends her time helping the Web go faster.
 Ines holds an M.S. in Computology with an emphasis on Cheesy 80’s Rock Ballads.
 She has a fondness for steak, fernet, and a pug named Gordo.
 In a previous life she was a Data Engineer.
 Follow Ines [@randommood](https://twitter.com/randommood)

 ## Recent & Upcoming Speaking Appearances

 All of my slides are posted on Speakerdeck - https://speakerdeck.com/randommood

+### 2016
+* CraftConf, Budapest
+* Goto Chicago
+* Papers we love NYC
+* Undecided
+* Undecided
+* Undecided

 ### 2015
 * [Testing and Integration, The Remix - CraftConf 2015](craft-conf.com/2015), Budapest - [Materials](https://github.com/randommood/Craftconf2015)